j-u-p-iter/jupiter-tools/README.md

 ### Configuration

-The script is using the default config from @jupiter-tools/eslint-config-jupiter package.
+The script is using the default config from /src/configs/eslint.config.js file of the project.

 This config contains the prefferable common configurations for all my projects.